x1a7x/php/README.md

 2) /Adelia1 Pagination for main board added to /Adelia.
 This has to be the most features and security fit into a small tiny imageboard app, for real.
 This board is so nice and full featured that i will make a postgres version too in a while.
 I will work on the sqlite3 version a bit more and finish it up.
 The PostgreSQL version will be way better than the sqlite3 version.

-3)  /Adelia2  i took adelia1 and had ai make even more fixes-- this is the most advanced version so far
+3)  /Adelia2  i took adelia1 and had ai make even more fixes-- this is the most advanced version so far- see the readme in the /Adelia2 directory